JP-Portfolio/Threat-Hunts/RDP_Compromise.md

   - Conduct regular audits of scheduled tasks and Defender exclusions.

 - **Enhancements:**
-  - Deploy advanced endpoint detection tools to identify similar malicious binaries (e.g., msupdate.exe).
+  - Deploy advanced endpoint detection tools to identify similar malicious binaries.
   - Train staff on recognizing phishing or social engineering attempts that may lead to credential compromise.
   - Update password policies to enforce complexity and rotation to mitigate brute force risks.